PEEK-NYU/AutoCal/README.md

 ## Project Idea:
 * A website that aids users in scheduling events.
 Website uses existing calendar data and suggests the best time for an event.
 * Story: User wants to schedule a study time.
 User imports an .ics file into software, types in some quick event information if wanted, and presses a button.
 The software then outputs an .ics file with the new event, which the user imports into their calendar software of choice.
+  * user can also login to access their previously stored .ics information
 * Advanced Features:
-* * Automation of .ics import/export via google calendar login credentials
+  * Automation of .ics import/export via google calendar login credentials
-* * Software has suggested time-slots and learns the user's habits based on software use
+  * Software has suggested time-slots and learns the user's habits based on software use
-* * Software categorizes events by type (study time, break time, etc.)
+  * Software categorizes events by type (study time, break time, etc.)
-* * User can customize software's suggestions by event type
+  * User can customize software's suggestions by event type

 ## Requirements:
 **Database**